-PROJECT 1 ABSTRACT

-(1 Page Limit)
+PROJECT 1 ABSTRACT (1 Page Limit)

-Fusarium Head Blight (FHB), also known as 'scab' in cereal crops reduces yield and grain quality world-wide.
+Fusarium Head Blight (FHB), known as 'scab' in cereal crops, reduces yield and grain quality worldwide.
 The predominant fungus involved in scab is Fusarium, which can be stressed to produce various secondary fungal toxins or mycotoxins that can be toxic to both plants and animals.
 The presence of Fusarium sp., in particular Fusarium graminearum, can result in unacceptable grains for processing into edible foods or animal feeds.
 Numerous countries and the European Union have issued guidelines for tolerances of deoxynivalenol in grains for human and animal consumption.
-The U.S. Wheat and Barley Scab Initiative initiated a program to develop plant breeding and management systems to reduce the incidence of scab.
+The U.S. Wheat and Barley Scab Initiative focuses on the development of plant genetics and management systems to reduce the incidence of scab.
 In a program of this type, there is a need for mycotoxin analyses on new varieties and processed food.